-[share-quote author=”” via=”JeffGoins”]If leaders are servants (and they are), then finding your tribe is simply answering a calling.
-(Tweet that)
+[share-quote author=”” via=”JeffGoins”]If leaders are servants, then finding your tribe is simply answering a calling.

-And all of the sudden, there is a tremendous weight to your words and actions.
+From that moment on, you will have people listening — paying attention to your every move.
+And all of a sudden, there is a tremendous weight to your words and actions.
 Which isn't always easy, but that's the price we pay to lead.
 And frankly, it far outweighs the cost of not doing it.

 Start building your tribe now

 I hope you'll take the time to find your tribe and realize that it may not be as much about you as you think.
 It's about them, those people who need your words.
 So go find them.